migiFi/discord_bot/README.md

-# discord_bot
+# TurtleBot

-A fun bot for my discord server.
+This is `Discord bot is` a ongoing project for my discord server.

+More information coming soon...